kevinrenskers/mixedcase.nl/content/articles/2013-07-25-finding-solution-pictures-cloud.md

 But shared photostreams can't contains videos, so that kills this solution.

 ## Picturelife
 [Picturelife][] is a desktop app that automatically syncs your photos plus an iOS app to view them.
-At $70 per year for 100 GB it's cheaper then Dropbox.
+At $70 per year for 100 GB it's cheaper than Dropbox.
 They support RAW and video files, so it all sounds pretty good.

 I signed up for a free 5 GB account to try them out and was very quickly very disappointed.
 All my pictures are organised in subsolders (one for each event) and while they were all picked up and uploaded to Picturelife, it didn't translate those folders into albums on their server.
 So I ended up with one huge stream of pictures, not what I'm looking for at all.